 What to track: CI duration and manual gate delays separately.
 These are both fixable with better automation.

-Comparing Platform vs Application Team Metrics
+How Do You Compare Platform vs Application Team Metrics?

 When leadership asks why the platform team has longer cycle times or fewer PRs than application teams, you need a framework for fair comparison.